LABORATORIES, DESIGN & PROFESSIONAL STUDIES III - 2022/3

 Not applicable: students failing a unit of assessment re-sit the assessment in its original format.

-· Enterprise task 1 Generate ideas (individual assignment) due in Week 4
+- Enterprise task 1 Idea generation and selection (group assignment) due in Week 8;

-· Enterprise task 3 Present ideas (group assignment) taking place in Week 10
+- Enterprise task 2 Idea presentation (group assignment) taking place in Week 10.

 Any deadlines given here are indicative.
 For confirmation of exact dates and times, please check the Departmental assessment calendar issued to you.